A day of travel, food and spirituality in Amritsar (India)

-You should visit the Golden Temple in the morning and at night when the religious book is taken back into safe keeping, around 10 pm.
-If you interested in reading up more about Sikhism and the history of the golden temple.Plan your trip
+You should visit the Golden Temple in the morning or at night when the religious book is taken back into safe keeping.
+It happens around 2200 hrs.

 Wagah Border: India’s patriotic pilgrimage

-The stay in this city is not very expensive.
-Lower range budget hotels like Akaal Residency are clean and good value for money.
-And you even have a few unique options like Virasat Haveli.
-But here I would recommend staying at a higher end property as you do want to go back to an empty shell after the hustle and bustle of the narrow streets.
+But here we would recommend staying at a higher end property.
+Reason being, as you do want to go back to an empty shell after the hustle and bustle of the narrow streets.
 My pick would be a stay at the Hyatt in Amritsar – they have nice cosy rooms and the service is impeccable.

 Overall, Amritsar is a destination you should visit if travelling to India.
 The Golden Temple, Amritsar food and the patriotism and general spirituality of the area make for a warm and welcome stay.
 If you need help in seeing how you can fit Amritsar into your itinerary, let us know and we at India Someday can help you plan your trip.